straker741/ESP8266_HTTP/README.md

 ```

 ### send()
 Use this method when responding to a TCP message (return code 3 of update()).
 This method presumes that the "message" argument is string literal saved in RAM.
 If the "message" argument is saved in FLASH (PROGMEM) then use method send_PROGMEM().
-Note that It is possible to just use print() and println() methods of Print class.
 ```cpp
 /**
  * @brief Sends message.
 Function assumes the channel is connected!